JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 The recommended way to use Kotlin/JS is via the `kotlin.js` and `kotlin.multiplatform` Gradle plugins.
 They let you easily set up and control Kotlin projects targeting JavaScript in one place.
 This includes essential functionality such as controlling the bundling of your application, adding JavaScript dependencies directly from npm, and more.
-To get an overview of the available options, check out [Understand a Kotlin/JS project](js-project-setup.md).
+To get an overview of the available options, check out [Set up a Kotlin/JS project](js-project-setup.md).

 ## Kotlin/JS IR compiler